top of page

 Capacity: 25,500

-Despite not having made the playoffs yet in their young existence at the top flight of American soccer, Orlando has produced one of the most impressive game day experiences anywhere, and continues to do so every game.
-From the never-ending songs from the wall to the march into the stadium, Orlando City Stadium has everything you could imagine wanting in a soccer stadium.
+Orlando has produced one of the most impressive game day experiences anywhere and continues to do so every game.
+From the never-ending songs at the wall to the march into the stadium, Exploria Stadium has everything you could imagine wanting in a soccer stadium.

 Food & Beverage 4

-The food and beverages at Orlando City Stadium for MLS games echoes what you will find at Orlando Pride matches.
-The standards are all there, from pizza to burgers, from hot dogs to nachos, and fans can choose from this traditional stadium fare.
+The food and beverages at Exploria Stadium for MLS games echo what you will find at Orlando Pride matches.
+The standards are all there, from pizza ($12) to burgers to hot dogs ($5-$9.50) and nachos ($7.25), and fans can choose from this traditional stadium fare.
+However, thanks to fan feedback the team has added concessions from local restaurants in Orlando, such as 4 Rivers, The Coop, and Cholo Dogs.
 Additionally, the price of each item goes down by a few dollars if you are a member of the Orlando City fan club rewards program, or are a season ticket holder.

 Atmosphere 5

-Once inside, the north end zone transforms into The Wall, the standing-room only supporters section that is reminiscent of English football pitches.
-What is nice about this area for regular fans who aren’t members of the fan groups is that each SRO space includes a cup holder and clearly marked lines for each person to stand in.
-The entire stadium’s seats are individual chairs with backs making every seat from the first row downstairs to the upper level corners a comfortable one.
+Once inside, the north end zone transforms into The Wall, the standing-room-only supporters section that is reminiscent of English football pitches.
+What is nice about this area for regular fans who aren’t members of the fan groups is that each standing-room-only space includes a cup holder, plus marked lines for each person to stand in.
+The entire stadium’s seats are individual chairs with backs, making every seat from the first row downstairs to the upper-level corners a comfortable one.

-Orlando City Stadium itself is beautiful and easy to navigate.
-All around the concourse you can find people holding signs that say they can answer any questions you have.
-This means no matter how lost you get, you can always find your way back.
+Exploria Stadium itself is beautiful and easy to navigate.
+All around the concourse, you can find people holding signs that say they can answer any questions you have.
+This means no matter how lost you get you can always find your way back.
 The stadium also utilizes a non-paper ticket method, meaning every ticket is digital – fans simply download the Orlando City or Ticketmaster app and access their tickets that way to get into the stadium.

 The entire game sees the supporters groups sing in unison from The Wall, keeping the energy up the whole game regardless of the score on the field.
 Whenever goals are scored by Orlando, the whole stadium erupts, and The Wall fills with purple smoke and waving flags as “Purple Haze” plays throughout the stadium.
 After each game, the team locks arms and walks to The Wall to salute their fans.